fsist/future-streams/README.md

 I chose to implement on top of the abstraction of Futures, because they are already used in many other libraries and are a good basis for interoperability of asynchronous code outside of Akka Actors.

-I chose to implement Reactive Streams, to be compatible with other libraries and perhaps even allow me to port my own codebase to another library in the future.
+I chose to implement Reactive Streams, to be compatible with other libraries and perhaps allow me to port my own codebase to another library in the future.
 The design and implementation is guided by Reactive Streams, rather than being some other more complex design that can be converted to/from Reactive Streams interfaces when necessary.